 If you've read this far, then you should!

 We welcome applications from all students whatever your discipline or field of experience - what matters to us is that you're keen and want to be considered.

 The main condition is that you must be a current Durham undergraduate, even if you will have graduated by the time the internship starts and you are free of academic commitments for the duration of the internship.

-Successful applicants will be with us from 2 July 2018 until 21 September 2018.
-Applications are now open and will close on 4 May 2018.
+Successful applicants will be with us from 1 July 2019 until 20 September 2019.
+Applications are not open for 2019 yet, but watch this space.